Berkeley-MDes/tdf-fa24-sqkimofficial/README.md

 # TDF Weekly Progress

-## Week 2 Part 1 : 240908 Breaking down the Grasshopper Algorithm
+## Week 2 : 240908 Breaking down the Grasshopper Algorithm

 Well, this class we were ambushed by a Grasshopper Algorithm used to create a Cellphone Stand.